Quay Street Cycleway extension Quay Street Cycleway extension

 Project zone: Central.

-We are extending the Quay Street Cycleway (one of Auckland’s most popular) from the intersection with Plumer Street to just before The Strand.
+We extended the Quay Street Cycleway (one of Auckland’s most popular) from the intersection with Plumer Street to just before The Strand.

 Quay Street is a connection to Auckland’s city centre, shared by pedestrians, trucks, buses, cars, and bikes.
-The cycleway extension will complement the different users of the street, keeping Quay Street moving and enabling people to bike in safety.
+The cycleway extension complements the different users of the street, keeping Quay Street moving and enabling people to bike in safety.